symfony/symfony-docs/console.rst

 :method:`Symfony\\Component\\Console\\Command\\Command::interact` *(optional)*
     This method is executed after ``initialize()`` and before ``execute()``.
-    Its purpose is to check if some of the options/arguments are missing and interactively ask the user for those values.
-This is the last place where you can ask for missing options/arguments.
-After this command, missing options/arguments will result in an error.
+    Its purpose is to check if some of the required options/arguments are missing and interactively ask the user for those values.
+This is the last place where you can ask for missing required options/arguments.
+After this command, missing required options/arguments will result in an error.

 :method:`Symfony\\Component\\Console\\Command\\Command::execute` *(required)*
     This method is executed after ``interact()`` and ``initialize()``.